jkorsvik/NMBUFlowTorch/Plan.md

 # Concurrency

 We plan to implement concurrency by splitting the forward and backward passes in the train loop across processes.
-For example, with a batch size of 4 and 4 processes, the network will process 4*4=16 datapoints at the same time.
+For example, with a batch size of 4 and 4 processes, the network will process 4\*4=16 datapoints at the same time.
 After the forward pass, the different processess will sync up and reduce to a loss shared by all processes.
-The loss will then be backpropagated with the same 4*4 datapoints simultaneously.
+The loss will then be backpropagated with the same 4\*4 datapoints simultaneously.

 We are not sure how this will effect the runtime of our software due to the overhead from the concurrency-operations, but implementing it will still be a good learning experience.
 There are also other ways of parallelizing neural network training, but we believe this is the most realistic way to implement it due to time and complexity constraints.

+Some other methods include:
+* Splitting batches into tasks by sample and distributing them evenly among the workers, sync at the end of a forward pass, and same for backward pass.
+* A hybrid between the first method and the method above.

+There is also a possibility to make eigen3 operations multi-threaded https://eigen.tuxfamily.org/dox/TopicMultiThreading.html

 # Time complexities
 Time complexities are hard to determine as they will depend on the sizes of input, number of hidden layers, hidden layer sizes and number of outputs.
 However, we can estimate a worst case scenario where the forward pass has a worst case O(n^3) where n = max(sizes of input, number of hidden layers, hidden layer sizes and number of outputs).
 This is due to the time complexity of the standard matrix multiplication algorithm being O(n^3) (There might be a slightly more efficient algorithm being used in eigen, not sure about this)